pyfarm/pyfarm-agent/README.rst

 Core module containing code to run PyFarm's agent.
 This will allow a remote host to:

-    * Add itself to PyFarm
+    * Inform the master about itself
     * Request, receive and execute work via job types
     * Track and control individual processes
     * Measure and limit system resource usage